eherozhao/openjd-specifications/wiki/Home.md

 ## Getting Started

-The fastest way to understand the bones of Open Job Description is to understand both [How Jobs Are Constructed](How-Jobs-Are-Constructed) and [How Jobs Are Run](How-Jobs-Are-Run).
-You may also find it beneficial to look through the provided [sample templates](https://github.com/OpenJobDescription/openjd-specifications/tree/mainline/samples) in this GitHub repository.
+The fastest way to understand the bones of Open Job Description is to understand both [How Jobs Are Constructed](How-Jobs-Are-Constructed) and [How Jobs Are Run](How-Jobs-Are-Run), followed by the [Introduction to Creating a Job](Introduction-to-Creating-a-Job) and browsing the provided
+[sample templates](https://github.com/OpenJobDescription/openjd-specifications/tree/mainline/samples) in this GitHub repository.